1acrimosa/frontend-assignments/for15assignment/README.md

 About components

 I did several components to one with several functions.
 For example input or button components can run into group component.
-Also, StoryBook files in src/stories/
+Also, StoryBook files in stories/ directory